You have no items in your shopping cart.

 At Baby Hero we believe parenthood is one of the great threads running through society, allowing us to connect across nationalities, languages, and ethnicities.
-In our Hero Parent series, we'll be interviewing mothers and fathers around the world about their experiences becoming and growing as parents.
+In our Global Parent series, we'll be interviewing mothers and fathers around the world about their experiences becoming and growing as parents.

-This month's Hero Parent is management consultant Ayesha Baigmohammed, mother to 5 month old cutie Ameer.
+This month's Global Parent is management consultant Ayesha Baigmohammed, mother to 5 month old cutie Ameer.
 Born and raised in Pakistan, Ayesha and her husband Ibaad now live in London where they met in university.
 Ayesha tells us about her positive experience with the British NHS system, how becoming a mom has deepened her relationship with her husband and their plans to raise Ameer with an appreciation for his Pakistani heritage.

 Discovering I was pregnant was big news for Ibaad and me.
 It left us in shock for a while.
 We had become accustomed to our no-kids lifestyle in London and were reluctant about change.
 Once it finally sunk in, we were over the moon.
 We just couldn’t wait for the baby and I guess it was the excitement that kept me strong.
 I had a tough pregnancy with constant cramps, aches and pains.
 The immobility frustrated me and It wasn’t something I was prepared for.
 Looking back, if this struggle can result in giving you your biggest happiness ever, it definitely is worth it!